ChickenProp/chickenprop.github.com/_posts/2022-11-19-meta-disabling-comments.md

 So I'm disabling comments.
 I don't actually want to lose the comments that have been written (except the spam one), so for now I'm just going to disable disqus everywhere except the posts that already have comments (and except except for the post that only has one comment which is spam).
 I'll leave it on this post too, just in case.
 In future maybe I'll recreate the comment threads in the post bodies or something.

-In case you do want to comment on something: at the bottom of many posts I have links to external comment threads.
+In case you do want to comment on something, somewhere I'll see it: at the bottom of many posts I have links to external comment threads.
 Almost everything I write these days gets crossposted to LessWrong,[^lw-xpost] even if it's not very relevant to that site, so there's generally a comment thread there you can use.
-I also often link to things on reddit and very occasionally Hacker News.
+I also often link to things on reddit.
 However, I only add these links if there are actually any comments on them, and it might take me a few days.
-[Against boots theory](//reasonableapproximation.net/2020/09/14/against-boots-theory.html) was the first post I did this with, I've likely missed some links on posts from before then.
+[Against boots theory](https://reasonableapproximation.net/2020/09/14/against-boots-theory.html) was the first post I did this with, I've likely missed some links on posts from before then.

-If there are no such links but you want to leave a comment somewhere I'm likely to see it:
+If there are no such links,

 * You could try to find places I've crossposted.
 My [LW](https://www.lesswrong.com/users/philh) and [reddit](https://www.reddit.com/user/philh/submitted/) profiles might help, especially if it's recent.
 (LW crossposting is automatic, it should happen within an hour of me publishing but not always.)